What's in a Name? Beyond Class Indices for Image Recognition: Experiments

 \subsection{Implementation details}

 \textbf{Models.} For the visual feature extractor $f_\theta$ used for initial cluster assignment (\cref{sec:method:unsupervised:init} ) we could, in principle, use any feature extractor.
-For the unsupervised setting, we use a self-supervised vision transformer (DINO ViT-B-16 weights ~\cite{Dosovitskiy2021,caron2021emerging}), while in the partially supervised setting we fine-tune the feature extractor with supervised and self-supervised contrastive losses as in ~\cite{vaze2022gcd}.
+For the unsupervised setting, we use a self-supervised vision transformer (DINO ViT-B-16 weights ~\cite{Dosovitskiy2021,caron2021emerging}), while in the partially supervised setting, we fine-tune the feature extractor with supervised and self-supervised contrastive losses as in ~\cite{vaze2022gcd}.
 For the vision-language component ($f_{\omega}^v$, $f_{\omega}^t$), we adopt the off-the-shelf pre-trained CLIP model with a ViT-B-16 backbone.
+With the pre-trained CLIP model, we can retrieve top-10 text descriptions from the CC12M dataset to enhance the visual features for the initial non-parametric clustering.

 \textbf{Compared methods.} We can find no single existing method which can perform the Semantic Category Discover task and, as such, we compare against a number of methods to benchmark different aspects of our model.
-Firstly, we use the \textit{Zero-shot transfer (baseline)} described in \cref{sec:zero_shot_baseline}.
+Firstly, we use the \textit{Zero-shot transfer (Baseline)} described in \cref{sec:zero_shot_baseline}.
 Next, in the unsupervised setting, we employ \textit{$k$-means} on top of DINO features as in ~\cite{vaze2022gcd} to compare clustering accuracy.
 It has been shown in ~\cite{Ronen_DeepDPM} that $k$-means is competitive with complex state-of-the-art methods when the underlying features are good.
 In the partially supervised setting, we compare against \textit{GCD} ~\cite{vaze2022gcd}.
 We also provide an upper-bound for performance as \textit{Zero-shot transfer (UB)}.
 Here, we evaluate performance if a zero-shot classifier is evaluated on the unlabelled data using only the ground class names.
 Finally, we report our results as \textit{Ours (Semantic Naming)}.

 \textbf{Results with an estimated number of categories} In the partially supervised case, we also report ACC after the initial non-parametric clustering step as \textit{Ours (CSS-KM)} to demonstrate the efficacy of our proposed constrained semi-supervised $k$-means algorithm.
 Note that, in all cases, we assume knowledge of the ground-truth number of categories, $k$.
 We highlight that the estimation of the true number of clusters in a dataset is its own challenging research problem ~\cite{Ronen_DeepDPM}.
 As such, we treat the problem of estimating the number of categories as orthogonal to our semantic naming question.
 To deal with the cases with unknown $k$, we employ an off-the-shelf $k$-estimation technique from ~\cite{vaze2022gcd} to estimate $k$, and substitute this number into our method for semantic category discovery, as will be seen in~\cref{sec:estimated_k}.